samcorin/Voice-Search-Wiki/README.md

 # Speech-Enabled-Wikipedia-Viewer
 Freecodecamp's [Build a Wikipedia Viewer](http://www.freecodecamp.com/challenges/build-a-wikipedia-viewer) Zipline.

+The first iteration looked and behaved nothing like the current version.
+What began as a static search and here's-your-results, evolved into an obsession to bring convenience to the world.
+Ideally, you'd give it a try and let me

-# Features
+## Features

 	- Voice commands
 	- Responsive design
 	- Clickable search History

-## Voice Commands:
+### Voice Commands

   - "Search for \_\_\_"
   - "Open number \_\_\_"
   - "New search"